Work in progress

 Publications

-Recent research publications from the Haseloff Lab at the University of Cambridge
+Research publications from the Haseloff Lab at the University of Cambridge.
+Contain relevant technical background and experimental details.

 Resources for plant engineering with Marchantia polymorpha